tari-cat/CustomGraffiti/Thunderstore/README.md

 ## Known Issues

 *  Having any `Small` graffiti **will effectively disable all character-specific graffiti**.
-If you want to customize character-specific graffiti, that is the job of another mod designed to handle character-specific settings (for example, DripRemix).
+If you do not want this, DripRemix is more suited for character-specific settings.
-*  **Removed custom graffiti will render as an off-white rectangle**.
-Disabling the mod also will cause this.
+*  **Removed custom graffiti will render as a blanked off-white rectangle**.
+Disabling the mod will also cause blank rectangles.
 *  While this mod is SlopCrew/Multiplayer safe — **tricks have no multiplier for new custom graffiti**.
 *  If your `M/L/XL` graffiti shows up in the in-game phone menu, but the **game crashes when you try to inspect it**, you may have formatted your file name incorrectly:
    *  Are all of your digits unique and within range?